The Salton Sea Transboundary Watershed Staff Report

 The Salton Sea Transboundary Watershed is the Region’s Priority Watershed.
 The watershed is located in the Sonoran desert region in the southeastern corner of California, encompasses one-third of the Colorado River Basin Region (about 8,360 square miles), and contains five (out of a total of six) of the Region’s 303(d) Listed impaired surface waterbodies.

 Most of the watershed is in Imperial County, but it also receives drainage from Coachella Valley in Riverside County and the Mexicali Valley in Mexico (via the New River).
 The watershed has been identified as a Category I (impaired) Watershed under the 1998 California Unified Watershed Assessment.
-Water imported from the Colorado River has created an irrigated agricultural ecosystem in the Salton Sea Transboundary Watershed; wildlife and aquatic species are dependant on habitat created and maintained through the discharge of agricultural return flows.
+Water imported from the Colorado River has created an irrigated agricultural ecosystem in the Salton Sea Transboundary Watershed; wildlife and aquatic species are dependent on habitat created and maintained through the discharge of agricultural return flows.
 Major waterbodies in the watershed include the Salton Sea, the Alamo River, the New River, the Imperial Valley Agricultural Drains, and the Coachella Valley Stormwater Channel.
 Other waterbodies of importance include San Felipe Creek and Salt Creek, which provide critical habitat for the endangered desert pupfish.
 Aquatic and wildlife habitat uses that developed incidental to the importation of water into the desert are designated as beneficial uses in the Region’s Water Quality Control Plan (Basin Plan).

 Great concern recently has been expressed about the fate of the Salton Sea ecosystem because of increasing salinity, contamination from agricultural and urban sources, disease outbreaks, and large die-offs of waterbirds.
 Particularly hard hit in the 1990s were the Eared Grebe (150,000 in 1992, unknown causes); American White Pelican